dmsza/json2kml/README.md

 1. Go to Google Takeout (https://takeout.google.com/settings/takeout).
 2. Click “Select None” and then select “Maps (your places)”.
 Make sure this is the only option selected.
 3. Google will export a ZIP file.
-Open this file and extract the file “\Takeout\Maps (your places)\Saved Places.json” to a directory in our PC (do not change the file name).
+Save this file to your local disk, open it and extract the file “\Takeout\Maps (your places)\Saved Places.json” to a directory in our PC (do not change the file name).
-4. Download the “json2kml.py” script (https://raw.githubusercontent.com/dmrsouza/json2kml/master/json2kml.py) and save to the same directory where you saved "Saved Places.json".
+4. Download one of the scripts below and save to the same directory where you saved "Saved Places.json".

 ## json2kml